 Don't be scared of this.
 Every day we all make transactions based on trust, and this is part of that, but do balance up the amount you're spending against the risk.
 Don't give large amounts of money to a company you're not sure about.

 Buy CDs/vinyl from Amazon and its Autorip service* means you now get the MP3s free.
 Yet this also works for anything bought since 1999.
-So know what you are doing and you can recover years worth of music from maybe CDs you may have lost, damaged or thrown away.
+So know what you are doing and you can recover years worth of music, maybe from CDs you may have lost, damaged or thrown away - or re-download MP3s.

 How do I check?